theodi/lease-prototype/README.md

 The script will prompt you for confirmation in ambiguous cases and provide a summary of additions, deletions, and manual actions required.
 Always review the dry-run output before proceeding with the actual update.

+### How the update script works

+The `apply-update.js` script processes a change file in two main phases:

+1. **Deletions (Removals)**
+   - The script first processes all records marked for deletion.
+   - For each deletion, it attempts to match the record in the database using a combination of unique identifier and key fields (such as registration order and associated property ID).
+   - If there is a single, clear match, the record is deleted automatically.
+   - If there are multiple possible matches, the script compares all fields and, if the difference is minimal (e.g., a single character), it will proceed with deletion.
+   - For ambiguous cases where the match is not clear, the script prompts the user to decide whether to keep, delete, or skip the record.
+This ensures that no data is lost due to uncertain matches.

+2. **Additions (Inserts)**
+   - After deletions, the script processes all records marked for addition.
+   - New records are inserted in bulk for efficiency.
+   - The script also updates the version tracking for each unique lease that is added or deleted.

+At the end of the process, a summary is displayed showing the number of additions, deletions, and manual interventions required.
+The script can be run in a dry-run mode (default) to preview changes, or in apply mode (`--apply`) to actually modify the database.

 ---

 ## Style, theme and cookies